Michigan Education Leaders United in Support of Safe, Welcoming Schools

 As education leaders, our shared responsibility is to ensure that schools remain safe, stable, and welcoming environments where every student can learn without fear.

-Recent immigration enforcement action, both nationally and here in Michigan, have created anxiety and uncertainty for students, families, and educators alike.
+Recent immigration enforcement action, both nationally and here in Michigan, has created anxiety and uncertainty for students, families, and educators alike.
 When events beyond the schoolhouse generate fear or trauma, the effects inevitably show up in our classrooms, hallways, and communities.

 Regardless of differing perspectives on public policy, children should not carry the emotional weight of adult decisions.
 Students should feel safe getting on the school bus each morning.
 Families should be able to bring their children to school without fear or intimidation.
 For children to learn and thrive, schools must be spaces of belonging.